 Work is killing you.
 Your Kindle app is bursting with unread books.
 Your credit card is melting from the heat of buying stuff you want but do not need.
-And that circles back to the job or entrepreneurial pursuits you need to keep the devil’s circle spinning.

 Here’s the good news: